emmajanedrews/base-template/_posts/2018-03-22-3-great-benefits-of-investing-in-real-estate.md

 {% include pullquote.html %}

-**The second benefit is appreciation.&nbsp;**Slow and steady appreciation adds to the benefit of owning rental real estate.
+**The second benefit is appreciation.**Slow and steady appreciation adds to the benefit of owning rental real estate.
 Last year, we actually saw an 8% appreciation rate across the Wasatch Front.

 **The third and final benefit I want to go over is depreciation.** Specifically, depreciation will bring advantages in terms of your taxes, since it provides opportunities for write-offs.